 - My child is around the 50th percentile for height and weight.
 We first used the 18-36 month sleeping bag at 22 months of age.
 With a child around the 50th percentile for height and weight, we found the sleeves fit him perfectly.
 By the time he’s 36 months, the sleeves will likely be too short.
 On the flip-side, there is ample room to grow into the sleeping bag length-wise.

-We weren’t surprised when they came back with any of the same positives for using this infant sleeping bag as our other friends who used it with a toddler.
+We weren’t surprised when they came back with the same positive feedback for their camping trip with this infant sleeping bag as our other friends who used it with a toddler.
 Here’s what they especially loved about this baby sleeping bag for camping:

 1. Two-way Zipper

 The zipper made it easy to get the Baby Deedee sleeping bag on and off our baby.
-It also made diaper changes easy.
+We especially liked how the two-way zipper made diaper changes easy.

 2. Detachable Arms

-As the day warmed up, we loved that we could detach the arms to keep our baby comfortable.
+As the day warmed up, we loved that we could detach the arms to regulate our baby’s temperature and keep them comfortable.

 3. Multi-Use Sleeping Bag for Babies